agiletkiewicz/activewear-cli-ruby-gem/README.md

 This Ruby Gem provides a CLI to view the best sustainable and ethical activewear brands of 2020 as per the Good On You website.

+During this time of COVID, many people are wearing more lounge and activewear!
+This app give you an opportunity to learn more about brands that make these products in an ethical and sustainable way, so that your purchase does good.

 ## Installation